 Plus, potential buyers might see elaborate landscaping as something they’ll have to spend time and money maintaining when they’d rather just mow the lawn and be done with it.

 According to HomeAdvisor , the average cost of a swimming pool is $45,280.
 Then, there’s all the ongoing costs: electricity and gas, maintaining the equipment, chemicals, surrounding landscaping, insurance, and more.

 Many buyers will see a pool as a liability, not an amenity.
 They may also be wary of the upkeep and ongoing costs—so much so that it could keep them from wanting to make an offer.

 Under the right circumstances, though, a pool can actually be a selling point.
 But that’s the key—it has to be under the right circumstances.
 In places where you can swim most of the year, or in neighborhoods where most houses have pools, Houselogic estimates a pool could actually boost your home’s value by as much as 7%.

 54% of homebuyers are willing to pay more for a home with hardwood floors, says USA Today.
 The reason for that might be that carpet isn’t great at hiding damage, is easily stained, and holds lots of dirt and dust, which is a negative for people with allergies.
 Plus, potential buyers may flat-out hate the color and texture of the carpet in the home, so if you do have carpet, make sure it’s something that most people can agree on.

 Home Improvement 4 – Bedroom Converted To An Office

 With remote jobs becoming increasingly popular, many homeowners are looking to create a dedicated workspace in their homes.
 But instead of taking out that closet and adding in a built-in desk and bookcase, make non-permanent changes and keep bedrooms.
-Losing a bedroom can actually drop a home’s price by 10%!
+Losing a bedroom can actually drop a home’s value by $10,000 or more!